 Using the “Orange” model for developing and performing a data management maturity assessment

-By now, a lot of companies have been running data management initiatives for already several years.
+Now, many companies have been running data management initiatives for several years.

-What you often see in practice, is that some data management capabilities have been developed better than others.
-I will share with you some striking insights that I have received as a result of the data management maturity assessment review 2019.
-Companies put a lot of effort into developing data management documentation and the implementation of tools.
-And at the same time, they often do not reach expected results in the implementation of data management-related processes and the delivery of required artifacts.
-It gives us a good understanding of the need to optimize some of the already existing data management functions.
+What you often see in practice is that some data management capabilities have been developed better than others.
+I will share some striking insights I have received due to the data management maturity assessment review 2019.
+Companies put much effort into developing data management documentation and implementing tools.
+And at the same time, they often do not reach the expected results in implementing data management-related processes and delivering required artifacts.
+It gives us a good understanding of optimizing some existing data management functions.

 In this article, let’s discuss the following questions: